escamoteur/rx_widgets/README.md

 **busyEvents** `Stream<bool>` that controls the activity of the Spinner.
 On receiving `true` it replaces the `normal` widget and starts running undtil it receives a `false`value.

-**platform** defines platorm style of the Spinner.
+**platform** defines platform style of the Spinner.
 If this is null or not provided the style of the current platform will be used.

 **radius** is the radius of the Spinner.